 The assumption is widespread in Western countries: income equality is bad.
 Policymakers from across the political spectrum often base their arguments on this idea, and in recent years it has become embedded in our cultural consciousness.
 But the relationship between income inequality and happiness turns out to be complicated, and often surprising.
-As new research by Professor Paul Ingram and Columbia Business School doctoral candidate Ivana Katic shows, people at all income levels are happier, on average, in countries with greater income inequality.
+As new research by Paul Ingram and Ivana Katic, a doctoral candidate at Columbia Business School, shows, people at all income levels are happier, on average, in countries with greater income inequality.

 In the study, which accounts for a wide set of control variables, Ingram explored the various contingencies that determine whether an individual is relatively happy or unhappy in the face of income inequality.
 One of these contingencies is aspiration.
 “There’s a lot of evidence that suggests it is positive — for happiness and quality of life — to have high goals, to be in pursuit, to be engaged in efforts of self-improvement,” Ingram says.
 This is part of the reason why income inequality, according to various models, is not necessarily negative and can be positive for happiness.
 “If you’re in a place with more inequality, you have more skin in the game,” Ingram says.
 “There’s a big difference between winning and losing, and the motivation to win increases.
 And when the rich are richer, the pot of gold becomes more salient.”